aoelarsen/noroff-react-content-part-2/lessons/lesson3.md

 );
 ```

 We're going to build a trivial counter as a simple introduction to Redux.
-W'll keep all our Redux-related code in a folder called `redux`.
+We'll keep all our Redux-related code in a folder called `redux`.

 ### The store